locka99/opcua/README.md

 }
 ```

-This simple example will use default settings to create and run a server.
+This server will accept connections, allow you to browse the address space and subscribe to variables.

 Obviously a real world server needs to do more than this.
-Refer to the sample-server example for something that adds variables to the address space and changes their values on a timer.
+Refer to the sample-server/ example for something that
+adds variables to the address space and changes their values on a timer.

 # Compliance

+The implementation will attempt to comply with the specification and other implementations working out from simpler profiles to more complex.

 ## Server

-The server is compliant (more or less) with OPC UA micro profile.
+The server implements (more or less) the OPC UA micro profile.
 Over time compliance will expand out to embedded support and possibly further.

 ### Supported services